Types of Business Savings Accounts: Savings vs. Money Market vs. CDs

 CDs (certificates of deposit), on the other hand, offer almost no flexibility—but they offer the biggest payouts.

 Unlike savings and money market accounts, CDs don’t let you touch your money at all until they “mature.”
 In other words, you agree to keep your money in a CD for a specified term length—and if you take it out early, you’ll have to pay a hefty early withdrawal penalty.
 (This means you can’t add money to your CD either; you’d have to get a new CD entirely.)
 While you can find terms as short as a few days, terms lasting a year plus are more common.

 Why go with a long term then?
 Easy.
 The longer the term length on a CD, the higher the interest rate usually is.
 For example, we’ve seen business CDs that offer a 0.2% APY with a 7-day term, a 0.3% APY with an 11-month term, and a 1.41% APY on a 2-year term.
 And since CDs have a fixed interest rate, you know exactly what kind of return you’re signing up for before you commit.

 Keep in mind that CDs often require a higher minimum balance than either savings or money market accounts (over $1,000 is common).
 That’s one more reason CDs are the least flexible—and the most profitable—savings account you can get for your business.
 Sure, the returns still won’t be as high as if you choose to invest your money, but the risks of a CD are much lower than the risks of investment.

 If you want a safe, sure way to grow your business savings—and you can deal with the lack of flexibility—then a CD is just the thing for you.

 How to choose the best account for your business

 All three types of saving accounts have benefits and drawbacks.
-So how do you choose between them?
+So how do you choose between a certificate of deposit vs. a savings account, or a savings account vs. a money market account?
 We suggest you think about a few questions:

 - How much money can you put toward savings right now?